This page explains how to configure the custom user submodule to your needs. We assume that you are already familiar with

 mod_equilibrium parent module

-contains various different types (we call them fields) each containing multiple attributes.
+contains various types (we call them fields) each containing multiple attributes.
 For example,

 rho_field contains (you guessed it) density-related variables, accessible through